sreelathakoye/cf-spring-service-broker-mongodb/README.md

-cloudfoundry-service-broker
+cloudfoundry-service-broker for MongoDB
 ===========================

-Spring MVC based REST application for V2 CloudFoundry service brokers based on a suggestion by Steven Greenberg at https://github.com/cloudfoundry-community/spring-service-broker.
+Spring MVC based REST application for CloudFoundry V2 service brokers based on a suggestion by Steven Greenberg at https://github.com/cloudfoundry-community/spring-service-broker.

 The enhancements are:

 - Migration to the latest Spring Framework 4.0.1
+- Added Java Configuration for web.xml, Spring MVC, Spring Security and MongoDB
 - Added default services

 # Overview

-The goal is to provide a boilerplate Spring MVC application that can be used to quickly implement new Service Brokers in CloudFoundry.
-The boilerplate implements the restful controllers required of service brokers and provides a set of 3 simple interfaces to implement for a new service.
+This repository represents a fully working implementation of a CloudFoundry MongoDB broker.
+This broker is completely untested regarding scaling.
+You might use any kind of MongoDB instance (single server, cluster etc.).
+Currently the implementation only supports one MongoDB Server.
+Depending the on the Cloud Environment it would be easily possible to spawn individual instances for each client.

+An sample implementation for Openstack is currently planned, but not yet done, due to less spare time. :-)

 ## Compatibility

 - cf-release-151 on bosh-lite.
 - Service Broker API: v2.1
+- MongoDB 2.X.X

 ## Getting Started

 To use:

 1. Fork the project
+2. Configure your MongoDB instance in src/main/resources/application-mongodb.properties
-2. Build the project and run the tests: `mvn clean install`
-3. Push the broker to CloudFoundry as an app: `cf push <your-broker> --path target/<war>`
+3. Build the project and run the tests: `mvn clean install` 4 Push the broker to CloudFoundry as an app: `cf push <your-broker> --path target/<war>`
-4. Register your service broker with CF: `cf add-service-broker <service-broker-name>`
+5. Register your service broker with CF: `cf add-service-broker <service-broker-name>`
-5. Add the URL
+6. Add the URL
-6. Get ready to use...
+7. Get ready to use...

 ### Security

 When you register your broker with the cloud controller, you are prompted to enter a username and password.
 This is used by the broker to verify requests.

 By default, the broker uses Spring Security to protect access to resources.
-The username and password are stored in: /src/main/webapp/WEB-INF/spring/security-context.xml".
-By default, the password should be encoded using the Spring BCryptPasswordEncoder.
-A utility class is included to provide encryption.
-You can encrypt the password executing:

-`java com.pivotal.cf.broker.util.PasswordEncoder password-to-encrypt`
+The username and password are stored in: /src/main/java/com/pivotal/cf/config/security/CustomSecurityConfiguration".
+The password is not yet encrypted or stored in a database.
+For large infrastructure I recommend the usage of a Spring Security LDAP binding or other SSO implementations.
+If you have questions regarding that, feel free to contact me.

 ### Testing